Home » Travel Stories » Newfoundland & Labrador » Whale Watching in Newfoundland

 A Note on Planning the Trip

-If you are looking for the full planning side of Newfoundland whale watching — including the best regions, timing, route strategy, shore versus boat logistics, and what to book ahead — I’ve broken that down in my 2026 Newfoundland Whale Watching Logistics Master Guide.
+If you are looking for the full planning side of Newfoundland whale watching — including route strategy, booking timing, strongest regions, and shore-versus-boat logistics — I’ve broken that down in my 2026 Newfoundland Whale Watching Logistics Master Guide.

 The Photographer’s Kit: Gear for the White Wall